PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Once approved for membership, consider making an introductory post sharing your name, institution, what equipment you use, what kinds of solar cells you work on, and anything else that might be of interest to other users.

-To resolve issues of how to use the system or solve problems, please consult the manual that came with your system.
-If the manual does not have the answer, then please post a question here, including all the information about your issue that you think might help someone else understand it.
+To resolve issues of how to use the system or solve problems, please first consult the manual that came with your system.
+If the manual does not have the answer, then search the discussions here to find others' experiences with similar issues.
+If the problem is still unsolved, please post a question here, including all the information about your issue that you think might help someone else understand it.
 Include information about what you have already done in your attempts to solve the problem.
 When posting a message, include a "hashtag" from the list that indicates the category of measurement you're using.
 Optionally, you can also include a tag showing the model number of the product to which your question pertains.
 If a photo will help illustrate the issue, you can upload it in the Photos section.
 If you do this, create a folder and description that references your post.
 Or, you can drag and drop a photo into your post itself.
 Please do not include or upload large photo files.
 First, reduce them to the smallest size that still shows the necessary detail.
 Sometimes a measurement file is helpful to illustrate an issue.
 You can excerpt some text from a measurement data file and include it in your post, or you can upload the file to the Files section.
 In the latter case, use a folder and description that references your post.

 Please respect PVM's designs and technology by not sharing forum content with PVM's competitors.
 If such sharing occurs, then this forum may be removed, which would be a loss to the community of scientists who use it.